 Building a Clear Heading Structure

-Plan your headings before writing.
-Assign h1 tag to the main topic and h2 tags to key sections.
-Add subheadings with h3 tags.
-This approach makes it easier for readers and search engines.
+Plan your headings before you start writing.
+Assign the H1 tag to the main topic and H2 tags to the key sections.
+Add subheadings with H3 tags where needed.
+This approach makes it easier for both readers and search engines to follow the content.

 Using Keywords in Headings

 Place keywords in headings in a natural way.
 Avoid overuse or keyword stuffing.
-Well-chosen headings improve SEO performance.
-They also tell readers what each section contains.
+Well-chosen headings improve SEO performance and also tell readers what each section contains — which increases the chance they’ll actually keep reading.

 Writing Clear and Simple Headings

 Headings should be short and descriptive.
 Avoid long or confusing titles.
-Clear headings improve content structure.
-They make pages easier to read for everyone.
+Clear headings improve content structure and make pages easier to read for everyone.
+If a heading requires a lot of thought to understand, it needs to be rewritten.

 Helping Readers Achieve Their Goals

 Headings show different sections and guide readers to important points.
 They save time.
-Use descriptive headings so readers know what to expect.
-This boosts engagement and satisfaction.
+Use descriptive headings so readers know exactly what to expect.
+This boosts engagement and satisfaction — and reduces the chance someone clicks away because they can’t find what they came for.

 Using Question-Based Headings

-Questions in headings attract attention.
-They match what people type in search engines.
-This method helps search engines understand content and improves on-page SEO.
+Questions in headings naturally attract attention.
+They match what people actually type into search engines, which makes them valuable for on-page SEO.
+This method helps search engines understand content intent and improves overall on-page SEO performance.

 Identifying and Fixing Heading Tag Issues

-Check for multiple h1 tags or skipped levels.
-Ensure a logical heading hierarchy.
-Fix improper headings to improve structure of your page.
-Correct headings help both users and search engines.
+Check for multiple H1 tags or skipped heading levels.
+Ensure a logical heading hierarchy from top to bottom.
+Fix improper headings to improve the structure of your page.
+You can also use tools like Screaming Frog to audit your heading structure across your entire site in minutes.
+Correct headings help both users and search engines, and fixing them is one of the quickest wins in on-page SEO.

 Key Takeaways